SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### Dealing with group permissions

 When multiple users need the same permissions or restrictions they can be added to a group for easier handling.
-Group Permissions are similar to ["User Permissions"](#users-permissions).
+"Group Permissions" are similar to ["User Permissions"](#users-permissions).
 Permissions can be given during [creation](#creating-user-groups) or [editing](#editing-groups) of a group.
 When a device is selected one can give permissions in a specific scope(e.g. "Alarm", "Audit", "Event").

 To grant "User Permissions":